Lower Back Pain : Lumbago – Symptoms, Causes, and Treatment

 - Autoimmune Diseases

-Back pain is also a possible symptom associated with autoimmune diseases like ankylosing spondylitis, rheumatoid arthritis, lupus, Crohn’s disease, and fibromyalgia.
+Back pain is also a possible symptom of rheumatoid arthritis, lupus, Crohn’s, ankylosing spondylitis or fibromyalgia with is associated with autoimmune diseases.
 There are also other autoimmune conditions associated with lumbago and finding a correct clinical diagnosis is vital for individuals that suffer from these maladies.

 There apparently factors that put the general population and runners of developing a greater risk for low back pain: